Tentena, Indonesia: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-Traveling to Tentena in November, you will notice that it is really hot.
-Expect it to rain about half of the time.
-Average temperatures (including nighttime) are in the high 70s F (mid 20s C).
+If you are traveling to Tentena in October, you will notice that it is really hot.
+Expect it to rain a bit less than half of the time.
+Average temperatures (including nighttime) are in the low 70s F (mid 20s C).

 What to wear/what to pack: